Chiragjogi04/Raft3D_Prints_Management/README.md

 ## 🔧 Prerequisites

 - Go 1.20 or later installed on your system
-- A multi-node network or multiple terminal windows (for local testing)
 - `curl` for testing the HTTP API

 ---